We live in a sunburnt country where hot days and heatwaves can stress our bodies. Here's how to stay cool and hydrated.

 This is the body’s reaction to losing excessive amounts of water and salt contained in sweat.

-This occurs when the body temperature is not controlled properly and it rises above 40.5 °C. It is the most serious heat-related illness and is a life-threatening emergency.
+Heat stroke occurs when the body temperature is not controlled properly and it rises above 40°C. It is the most serious heat-related illness and is a life-threatening emergency.
 Immediate first aid aimed at lowering the body temperature as quickly as possible is very important.

 Symptoms: A sudden rise in body temperature, red, hot dry skin (because sweating has stopped – though the person may still be sweaty if they have been exercising), dry, swollen tongue, rapid pulse, rapid shallow breathing, intense thirst, headache, nausea and vomiting, dizziness, confusion, poor coordination or slurred speech, aggressive or bizarre behaviour, loss of consciousness, seizures or coma.